Connelly Lemuelu: North Queensland Cowboys (2020-2022)

-In February, Lemuelu was a member of the Cowboys' 2020 NRL Nines winning squad.
+On 29 October 2019, Lemuelu signed a two-year deal with the North Queensland Cowboys.
+In February 2020, he was a member of the Cowboys' 2020 NRL Nines winning squad.
 On 22 February, he started on the wing in the Cowboys 18–16 pre-season trial win over the Brisbane Broncos, scoring a try.
 He started the 2020 season playing for the Cowboys' Queensland Cup feeder club, the Northern Pride.
 In Round 6 of the 2020 NRL season, Lemuelu made his NRL debut against the Wests Tigers.
 In Round 14, he scored his first NRL try in a 30–31 loss to the South Sydney Rabbitohs.
 In 2021, Lemuelu played thirteen matches and scored one try for North Queensland.
 In 2022, he played four matches and scored two tries.